 - Blurred or unfocused vision

 Delivery companies have a duty to ensure that their workers – whether they are employees or independent contractors – are fit enough to drive before clocking in or accepting a route.
-If a driver is exhausted or is scheduled so long that exhaustion is likely inevitable, and that driver is still allowed to operate a delivery truck, the delivery company could be accused of negligence that puts the driver and other motorists in danger.
+If a driver is exhausted or scheduled so long that exhaustion is inevitable, and that driver is still allowed to operate a delivery truck, the delivery company could be accused of negligence that puts the driver and other motorists in danger.

 Delivery Truck Drivers Injured On the Job